rh-mobb/documentation/content/docs/rosa/alb-nlb-ossm-e2e/index.md

 Installing the OSSM(OpenShift Service Mesh) involves installing the OpenShift Elasticsearch, Jaeger, Kiali, and Service Mesh Operators, creating and managing a ServiceMeshControlPlane resource to deploy the control plane, and creating a ServiceMeshMemberRoll resource to specify the namespaces associated with the Service Mesh

-Install service mesh operators by applying the following snippet on the cluster or use this [script](./ossm-operator/deploy-ossm.sh)
+Install service mesh operators by applying the following snippet on the cluster or or run the script inside the cloned git repo ./ossm-operator/deploy-ossm.sh

 ```bash
 cat << EOF | oc apply -f -